steve-burton/word-counter-csharp/README.md

 These are the steps I'll take to write my code:

-Take a user input word and find it in a second user input string that consists of the same word.
+Take a user input word and find it in a second user input sentence that consists of the same word.
-* Input: word, "hello"; string, "hello"
-* Output: "hello"

-Take a user input word and find it in a second user input string of multiple words.
 Return the number of matches.
-* Input: word, "hello"; string, "hello world"
+* Input: word, "hello"; sentence, "hello"
 * Output: 1

-Take a user input word and find it in a second user input string that contains multiple matches.
+Take a user input word and find it in a second user input sentence that contains multiple matches.
 Return the number of matches.
-This should account for case sensitivity.
+* Input: "hello world hello"
+* Output: 2

+Take a user input word and find it in a second user sentence that contains matches in upper and lower case.
+Return the number of matches.
 * Input: "Hello world hello"
 * Output: 2